rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

-* Learn any new programming language
+1. Follow an effective learning process for learning a new language
+2. Test drive simple front-end web app with Javascript

 ### Mornings